-- If you would like students to see the Similarity Report, be able to correct errors, and resubmit before the due date, make sure the Submission Attempts setting is set to more than one Show report to students is set to “Immediately” (Note that it’s not always immediately as it can take a few minutes to process.
+- If you would like students to see the Similarity Report, be able to correct errors, and resubmit before the due date, make sure the Submission Attempts setting is set to more than one and that Show report to students is set to “Immediately” (Note that it’s not always immediately as it can take a few minutes to process.
 How long depends on the size of the paper and how busy their system is.)

 - Save and publish the assignment.

-If you would like to see the Similarity Report on a particular submission that did not have Turnitin enabled on the assignment, you can submit the paper yourself in Student View to any Turnitin-enabled assignment.
-If you rarely need to check a single paper, using an existing assignment is the easiest.
+If you would like to see a similarity Report on an assignment you received outside of Canvas, you can submit the paper yourself in Student View to any Turnitin-enabled assignment.

-If you use either of these methods, make sure to check for an “Available Until” date on the assignment.
+When using an existing assignment, always check if you have an “Available Until” date set on it.
 You won’t be able to submit a paper in Student View if the Available Until date has passed.
 If your assignment has an Available Until date, you’ll need to remove the date, submit the paper in Student View, and then re-add the Available Until date.

 Checking a single paper in Student View

 Once you have a Turnitin assignment set up, to check an individual paper:

 - Go to the assignment and click the Student View button at the top right of the page.
 (Don’t click the edit button.
 You won’t see the Student View button when editing the assignment.)

 - Submit the paper.

 - Click the “Exit Student View” button at the bottom right of the page in the pink bar.

 - Click on the Speedgrader button on the assignment, navigate to Test Student at the bottom of the student list dropdown, and check for the Similarity Report.